btrask/stronglink/SUBSTANCE.md

 		- Don't write custom allocators
 			- Even simple bump allocators, or whatever
 			- Custom allocation defeats memory safety in every language
+			- Quality allocators use guard pages and other tricks to catch other bugs in your program
 			- Unfortunately the ease of custom allocation is a big benefit of C
+			- At the very least, keep data from separate "security zones" (e.g. users) separate
 	- Lifespans
 		- Use `const` to indicate and enforce ownership
 			- `X *const` can't be null'd so it can't be freed
 			- `X const *` doesn't coerce to `void *` so it can't be freed either
 		- Have a single owner and know what it is
 			- Have related objects share an owner to simplify lifespans and cleanup
-		- Use reference counting when necessary (last resort)
+		- Use reference counting when necessary to track things with multiple owners
 			- Avoid cycles
 			- Parent pointers should be weak (non-owning)
 				- Avoid them entirely when possible